JoshuaSkootsky/alienNameGenerator/README.md

 Uses JavaScript to generate an 'alien name translation' based on input.

 My goal was to make a website for my students at Thinkful to see an advanced version of a concept they've seen before in the curiculuum.
-This site demonstrates how
+This site demonstrates how.

+Check out the site [here](https://joshuaskootsky.github.io/tellMeIfItsAscii/) or [here](https://joshuaskootsky.github.io/tellMeIfItsAscii/).

 # Features